SmileiPIC/tutorials/advanced_wakefield.rst

 The box is initally empty of plasma.

-Action: Try to run the simulation and observe laser absorption on the Ymin and Ymax faces with the Probe diagnostic.
+:underline:`Action`: Try to run the simulation and observe laser absorption on the Ymin and Ymax faces with the Probe diagnostic.
 Notice that a fraction of the laser is reflected back into the simulation domain.
 This is a numerical artefact induced by non perfect absorbing boundary conditions.

 Hint: In order to see more details, you can manually setup the color scale extrema in ``Happi`` by using the ``vmin`` and ``vmax`` optional arguments.